Dangers With Electric Scooter

 - Not be kept outdoors for extended periods: which is precisely where scooter rental companies keep their scooters

-The lapses in manufacturer recommended use and maintenance poses risks to individuals unwittingly renting these electric scooters at tourist destinations and downtowns, unaware of the potential dangers of doing so.
+The lapses in manufacturer recommended use and maintenance pose risks to individuals unwittingly renting these electric scooters at tourist destinations and downtowns, unaware of the potential dangers of doing so.

 Outcomes and Dangers Associated With Electric Scooter Accidents